 Prior to founding Concorde, Dr. Wood worked for an independent trust company in Houston, Texas, as an investment and financial advisor.
 There, he was responsible for managing the assets of high-net worth clients.
 His performance and contribution to the investment policies of the company quickly established him as one of the Southwest’s premier portfolio managers and advisors.
 Gary relocated to Dallas from Houston in 1981 to establish Concorde Companies, a group of investment management and financial advisory enterprises with activities in marketable securities and venture capital.

-Dr. Wood is a co-founder and Chairman of the Board of International Hospital Corporation (IHC), founded in 1991 to develop acute-care hospital facilities, specialty hospitals and specialty clinics that are uniformly managed and branded in three countries in Latin America.
-Additionally, he is Chairman of the Board of eOriginal, Inc., a leading provider of comprehensive business-to-business digital transaction management (digital signatures and vaulting) and ecommerce solutions based in Baltimore.
+Dr. Wood is a co-founder, CEO and Chairman of the Board of International Hospital Corporation, founded in 1991 to develop acute-care hospital facilities, specialty hospitals and specialty clinics that were uniformly managed and branded in three countries in Latin America.
 He has extensive business experience relating to healthcare, software, manufacturing and investment management.